-Models can be checked out for your study and learning.
+Models can be checked out from the clinic storage for your study and learning.
 The models must not leave the grad pad or classroom area.
 These must be checked out of the clinic assessment closet, using the QR check out system.
 Upon check in the models must be sanitized with wipes.